 - Brussels: Orientation Walk

-Erik Dhont accompanies us today and invites us to discover his designs in a very large private property south of Brussels.
+Erik Dhont accompanies us today to a very large private property south of Brussels.
 Among its many features are a rose promenade, camellia promenade, Japanese garden, vegetable garden and aster garden.

-After lunch we head for Brussels, where Dhont shows us one of his social and urban development projects.
-The 1.3-acre Parc Reine Verte was once a derelict site in a low-income neighbourhood.
+After lunch we head for Brussels, where Erik will show us one of his social and urban development projects.
+The Parc Reine Verte was once a derelict site in a low-income neighbourhood.
 Dhont designed the site with architect Philippe Serck.
 It includes an orangerie and terraced retaining walls, newly planted trees that provide a translucent view through the park and a dense and colourful understorey of shrubs such as hazelnuts, lilacs, and rhododendrons.

 We spend three nights based in a charming boutique hotel in the historic centre of Brussels.
 On arrival there will be an optional short orientation walk to Brussels’ Grand Place.
 (Overnight Brussels) B